csound/manual/docs/opcodes/tabifd.md

 # tabifd
 Instantaneous Frequency Distribution, magnitude and phase analysis.

 The tabifd opcode takes an input function table and performs an Instantaneous Frequency, magnitude and phase analysis, using the STFT and tabifd (Instantaneous Frequency Distribution), as described in Lazzarini et al, "Time-stretching using the Instantaneous Frequency Distribution and Partial Tracking", Proc.of ICMC05, Barcelona.
-It generates two PV streaming signals, one containing the amplitudes and frequencies (a similar output to pvsanal) and another containing amplitudes and unwrapped phases.
+It generates two PV streaming signals: one containing magnitudes and frequencies, and another containing magnitudes and phases.

 ## Syntax
 === "Modern"